Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 There are two table storage created during deployment.

 1. Chunk:
-	- It store the how many run have been done or started for the migration.
+	- It stores the how many run have been done or started for the migration.
-	- It store the datetime value in since column.
+	- It stores the datetime value in since column.
 It indicate from which time the data should be exported from next run.
 This value is since in export URL for next export-import run.

 2. Export:
-	- This contain each export-import details.
+	- This contains each export-import details.
-	- It capture the time take for each export and import.
+	- It captures the time taken for each export and import.
-	- It capture the status of export and import.
+	- It captures the status of export and import.
 	- The export-import content location is capture which can be used to get the extact error occured during export-import by fetching the details through URL.